 Thousand Islands Canada Travel Guide

-Evening: Have your evening meal at a waterfront restaurant in Gananoque.
+Evening: Have your evening dining at a waterfront restaurant in Gananoque.
 Stroll along the waterfront.
 Morning (next day): Explore downtown Gananoque on foot.
 Visit local shops and the Arthur Child Heritage Centre if time permits.
 Depart from Gananoque.

 Discover more of the area with a multi-day exploration.

-Get to Gananoque and check into your accommodation.
+Arrive in Gananoque and check into your accommodation.
 Take the Gananoque Boat Line's Boldt Castle stopover cruise.
 This requires going across the US border, so secure documentation.

 Allow multi-day exploration of Ottawa and Montreal, using trains between cities.